secretGeek/til/linqpad/csv_to_array.md

 # CSV to IEnumerable<T> (or Array<T>) in Linqpad

-This needs to be a simple activity, here it is:
+Loading a CSV file and turning it into an IEnumerable<T> needs to be a simple activity.

+Below are four different implementations, all pretty simple.
+They use, in order

+ * Microsoft.VisualBasic.dll
+ * ServiceStack
+ * LinqToCsv
+ * FileHelpers.net

 Given a CSV (of Crime data) with header row like this:

 	Offence Description,Start Date,End Date,Suburb,Postcode